NimaHatami99/MiniProjects/README.md

 The project applies Zhang's camera calibration algorithm to estimate a camera's intrinsic and extrinsic parameters using chessboard calibration patterns.
 The workflow includes image-based corner detection, calibration parameter estimation, validation of camera pose, and exploration of 3D position recovery from monocular images.

+### 4. Optical Flow and Object Tracking

+Implementation of computer vision techniques for motion analysis and object tracking using optical flow.

+The project explores dense and sparse optical flow methods for motion estimation and compares their performance for object tracking.
+Additionally, background subtraction is combined with optical flow for improved tracking, and feature-based motion tracking is implemented using Shi-Tomasi corner detection and Kanade-Lucas-Tomasi (KLT) optical flow.